 The film Pearl Harbor is a serious offender.
-It's about how on December 7, 1941 the Japanese staged a surprise attack on an American love triangle.
+As Roger Ebert said, it's about how, on December 7, 1941, the Japanese staged a surprise attack on an American love triangle.

 "A girl has to choose between her love for two pilots, when it's not clear how she tells the difference between them."